 It’s also possible to refinance out of one ARM and into another ARM to not only obtain a new (hopefully lower) rate but also restart your fixed-rate period on the new ARM.

 Plenty of wealthy individuals move from ARM to ARM to take advantage of cheap short-term rates while they put their money to work elsewhere.

 Another common scenario might be a borrower with an interest-only mortgage who is facing a recast.
-The IO period typically only lasts 10 years before the mortgage must be paid back in full.
+The interest-only period typically only lasts 10 years before the mortgage must be paid back in full.

-To avoid a steep monthly payment increase, a homeowner might opt to refinance out of the IO product and into something fully-amortizing.
-Or perhaps even another IO product to extend that benefit.
+To avoid a steep monthly payment increase, a homeowner might opt to refinance out of the interest-only product and into something fully-amortizing.
+Or perhaps even another interest-only product to extend that benefit.

 9. To go interest-only